-Matthew Royse is the director of marketing communications for Forsythe Technology, a leading enterprise IT company.
+Matthew Royse is the regional marketing director for Freudenberg IT, a global IT solutions provider.
 He has more than 15 years of experience in marketing and communications, working in many different industries, including financial services, technology, media, and entertainment.

 He earned his MBA in marketing strategy and planning, and integrated marketing communications from DePaul University in Chicago.
 Matthew obtained his bachelor of arts in speech communications from Penn State University.